SimoneAncona/xparse/README.md

 "hello world<letter{4}> <number{6}>"
       ┃                ┃
       ┃                ┃
-      ┗━━━━━━━━━━━━━━━━┻━━ These spaces are constant terminals
+      ┗━━━━━━━━━━━━━━━━┻━━ These spaces are constant terminals.

 "[b]hello world<letter{4}> <number{6}>"
          ┃                ┃
-         ┃                ┗ This space will be ignored ┗ This is space is a constant terminal
+         ┃                ┗ This space will be ignored.
+         ┗ This is space is a constant terminal.

 "[b]hello <identifier> world"
          ┃            ┃